What's the Difference and Which One Does Your Business Need?

 When Your Business Needs a Loyalty Card

-- High transaction frequency: customers visit multiple times per week, month, or year.
+- High transaction frequency: customers visit multiple times per week or month.
 Coffee shops, gyms with retail, supermarkets, quick service restaurants.

 - Free to join, mass participation: no fee barrier.
 You want every customer in the program, not just committed members.